debugger22/ubiplug_sme/README.md

-# @Sid Add [this](https://github.com/akexorcist/Android-BluetoothSPPLibrary) is a dependency in the latest change.
+# @Sid [This](https://github.com/akexorcist/Android-BluetoothSPPLibrary) is a dependency in the latest change.

 ubiplug_sme
 ===========